cryophobia/SpriteKit.Xamarin/readme.md

 		}
 	}

-We could have used the same code in ViewDidLoad, however since the view’s size is not guaranteed to be correct at this point, **ViewWillLayoutSubviews** is a safer.
+We could have used the same code in ViewDidLoad, however since the view’s size is not guaranteed to be correct at this point, **ViewWillLayoutSubviews** is a safer bet.

 You may have noticed that instead of making use of an **UIView** in our view controller, we are using **SKView**.
 Make sure to set this in your Storyboard.